WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_12.md

 And it shall come to pass, if they will diligently learn the ways of my people, to swear by my name, 'As the LORD lives,' even as they taught my people to swear by Baal, then they shall be built up in the midst of my people.

 ###### 17
-But if any nation will not listen, then I will utterly pluck it up and destroy it, declares the LORD." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But if any nation will not listen, then I will utterly pluck it up and destroy it, declares the LORD."

 ***